Beer Cellar Cooling Not Working? – Common Faults And How To Fix Them

 Support Is Available

 We hope informing you of these issues will help you determine where your cellar cooling is facing problems.
+You can also download our beer cellar cooling troubleshooting guide to help you identify fixes for any issues.

 Take our Air Conditioning or Commercial Refrigeration Healthcheck to see how healthy your equipment is, and to see if it’s due a maintenance check.